stouch/docs/guides/interfaces.md

 ## Core Interfaces

-WORK IN PROGRESS — There are a number of interfaces that ship with Directus that cover most use cases out-of-the-box.
+There are a number of interfaces that ship with Directus that cover most use cases out-of-the-box.
 Below we'll give an overview of each.

 ### `button-group`
 <img src="../img/interfaces/button-group.png">